Restructuring Roles and Salaries

 However, what has been consistently true over the last decade is that restructuring compensation outpaces M&A all things being equal and that the starting salaries are generally on the high or highest end of the spectrum.

-It's not a mistake that restructuring has quietly become one of the most sought after areas of banking to break into; it pays well and provides great exit opportunities.
+It's not a mistake that restructuring has quietly become one of the most sought after areas of banking to break into; it pays very well and provides great exit opportunities.